h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/missing_values.rst

 Missing Values
 ^^^^^^^^^^^^^^

-**Note** Unlike in GLM, in GBM numerical values are handled the same way as categorical values.
+**Note**: Unlike in GLM, in GBM numerical values are handled the same way as categorical values.
 Missing values are not imputed with the mean, as is done by default in GLM.

 **Brief Overview of Missing Values Handling**